 We help institutions in this regards in several ways:

-- In-house tailor-made workshops on the quantitative finance impacts (valuation, risk, value transfer, model validation, new instruments).
+- In-house tailor-made workshops on the quantitative finance impacts (valuation, risk, value transfer, model validation, new instruments, protocol, bilateral agreements).
 Typical agenda available on our training page.

 Independent impact assessment

 - We use our own production grade systems, including Fallback Transformers, developed over the last years

 - Run different hypothesis for fallbacks and spreads on exiting portfolios

 - Analysis of re-papering and protocols impacts, cost of protocol signature

 - Analysis of value transfer on actual portfolios